vertcoin-project/One-Click-Miner-OLD/README.md

 Once you have selected your pools, copy the Vertcoin wallet address you wish to mine to into the box and click 'Add Selected Pool(s)'.

-Now that you’ve added pools, the OCM main window should look something like this.

 **Hosting P2Pool Node**